-Fisher Investments Australia® is part of the global Fisher group of companies that manages money for thousands of the world's most interesting, affluent and effective people.
+Fisher Investments Canada manages money for thousands of the world's most interesting, affluent and effective people.
 We help our clients with many things, but one of the most important is helping them answer the aforementioned questions and meet their retirement goals.